 Gradually, my eczema receded and my skin cleared up.

-This gave me greater faith and confidence to go through the cleansing prayer.
+This gave me greater faith and confidence to go through the renewal prayer.
 On the day itself, my friend encouraged me to confess my past spiritual transgressions to our Lord and ask for deliverance.
 I sent many things to the foot of the Cross, so the enemy would no longer use them as strongholds to gain control of my thoughts, words, actions and life.

 One of them was intellectual pride.
 This all started when I was a child.
 My mother died early from a heart condition that was brought about by the stress of my father’s affair.
 Her death and my father’s marriage to his mistress was very traumatic for me and I vowed to live life through my mind and not my heart, so I would not feel anything and get hurt.